 In order for students to advance to the next belt rank they must take a belt test.
 These are every 3 months and are done as a group, at our school, organized by belt rank.
 Belt testing teaches students to set and reach goals, a valuable skill in everyday life.
 Belt testing also teaches that with intense effort, training and practicing students are rewarded with being able to demonstrate their techniques with their best effort and ability enabling them to progress forward with their goals.
 New belts are earned and confidence is built.
 There are fees for each belt level test.

 There are several criteria for testing eligibility.
 First they must attend a minimum number of classes, 16.
 Also the student must show proficiency and their best effort while practicing in class.
 All children must complete at minimum two (2) monthly home chore charts.
 Lastly, students must have good behavior reports both in Taekwondo class and from parents reflecting good behavior both at school and home - good behavior can be achieved by following our Home Rules, students are required to turn in Educator Evaluations prior to each belt test (see Testing Requirements page).
-There are 3 stripes given to students in class prior to testing which are required to be earned in order to test.
+There are 4 stripes given to students in class prior to testing which are required to be earned in order to test.
 Students lacking in any criteria will not be able to test.

 Yellow- Educator Evaluation from your school teacher (17 and under) - Not for September test since no school during Summer